AdaWat/3D-Ray-Tracing-Engine/README.md

 ## Description
 This is a fun project I made at the end of year 11.
 It's not meant to be especially fast or high-tech, I just wanted it to render an STL with shadows and reflections using ray tracing.
+There are more efficiency improvements that I can make to it once I finish other projects - but it works fine for the moment.

-The code can render perfect spheres or any STL file.
+The code can render perfect spheres or any STL file (the mesh doen't even need to be closed).

-The code uses matplotlib to display the final result and NumPy for vector maths.
+The code uses Matplotlib to display the final result and NumPy for vector maths.

 I used OOP and split the classes into different files to improve readability.